TEXT-S&P speculative-grade composite spread widens

-Jan 9 - Standard & Poor's investment-grade composite spread remained flat at
+Nov 29 - Standard & Poor's investment-grade composite spread widened by 2

 The investment-grade composite spread is lower than both its one-year moving